Florencio Abad

 Florencio "Butch" Barsana Abad (born July 13, 1954) is a Filipino lawyer and politician.
-Having held many cabinet-level ranks in the past, he was appointed by President Benigno Aquino III as Secretary of the Philippine Department of Budget and Management.
+A life-long member of the Liberal Party, he served as the representative of Batanes from 1987 to 1989 and from 1995 to 2004.
+Abad also held many cabinet-level ranks in the past, being appointed by President Benigno Aquino III as Secretary of the Department of Budget and Management.
 Abad held various cabinet-level positions in the past, particularly as Secretary of the Department of Education and Secretary of the Department of Agrarian Reform.

 Early life

 Abad was born on July 13, 1954, in Sampaloc, Manila, to a political family based in Batanes province.
-His parents were the late Jorge Abad, who was then the congressman of Batanes and later the Secretary of Public Works, Transportation and Communications during the administration of President Diosdado Macapagal, and Aurora Abad, then the future governor and congresswoman of Batanes.
+His parents were Jorge Abad, who was then the congressman of Batanes and later the Secretary of Public Works, Transportation and Communications during the administration of President Diosdado Macapagal, and Aurora Abad, then the future governor and congresswoman of Batanes.

 Educational background

 Abad spent his elementary years at Lourdes School Quezon City.
 He finished his high school and Bachelor of Science in business management and Bachelor of Laws at the Ateneo de Manila University.
 He passed the Bar Examination in 1985.
 He completed his studies with Masters in Public Administration at the John F. Kennedy School of Government in Harvard University in Cambridge, Massachusetts as a student of the Edward Mason Program in Public Policy and Management.